Patapom/webgl/Web/blog/patapom/docs/BRDF/MSBRDF.md

 #### GGX Specular

-We use the very common GGX normal distribution and Smith GGX shadowing/masking term:
+We use the (now) very common GGX normal distribution and Smith GGX shadowing/masking term:

 $$
 \begin{align}